 This blog series begins here.

 This post is about what I’ve learnt about how portfolio design is practiced.
-There may be grounds for approaching it in a completely different way, given what we know about climate change.
+There may be grounds for approaching it in a completely different way, given what we know about the climate crisis.
 In the words of Rupert Read and Samuel Alexander, ‘this civilisation is ended’.
 Our financial systems are delicate and climate change is a brutal force.
-How we choose to use, or turn on its head, knowledge of these existing practices will be a topic for another post.
 What’s certain is that we can’t insure against climate change.
 We can, however, choose to at least dial down our part in it.

 A necessary element of pension fund management is portfolio design.
 IFAs assess your ‘attitude to risk’, along with your age, stage and other circumstances, and that has a bearing on the volatility of the portfolio they recommend.
 One way of increasing or decreasing the risk is to dial up or down the percentage of equities in the portfolio, i.e. shares.
 Other chunks of the portfolio may be held in bonds (fixed income loans), gilts (funds that invest primarily in government bonds), property etc. This is not to say that bonds and gilts are always low risk.